Grace Period is All You Need: Individual Fairness without Revenue Loss in Revenue Management: Individually Fair RM Algorithms under Stochastic Arrivals

-We begin by uniformly partitioning the time horizon $[0,T]$ into $K=T^{1-\beta}$ segments of size $T^{\beta}$.
+\textit{Case 1: $T^{\eta}>\bar a n \gamma$. } In this case, the regret is greater than the grace period length, which means that we are not resolving for many times.
+We illustrate this case by discussing the resolving once algorithm.
 We solve the DLP with the initial capacity vector at $t=0$, and solve the DLP with the remaining capacity vector at $t=t^{*}$, where $t^*$ is the re-solving time point of the original \AlgRDLP algorithm.
-In the first time segment ($k=1$), for each type $i$ customer, we sample a random variable $y_i \sim \text{Bin}(\lambda_iT^{\beta},\frac{x_i^{*}}{\lambda_i})$.
-Our objective is to accept approximately $y_i$ customers of type $i$ in this interval, akin to the original \AlgRDLP algorithm's acceptance of $\text{Bin}(\lambda_iT^{\beta},\frac{x_i^{*}}{\lambda_i})$ customers of type $i$.
-However, different from \AlgRDLP's probabilistic allocation, we initially accept $y_i-\bar a n \gamma -1$ customers of type $i$, where $\gamma = \log_{1-\alpha} \delta$.
+In the first time segment ($k=1$), for each type $i$ customer, we sample a random variable $y_i \sim \text{Bin}(\lambda_iT^{\eta},\frac{x_i^{*}}{\lambda_i})$.
+Our objective is to accept approximately $y_i$ customers of type $i$ in this interval, akin to the original \AlgRDLP algorithm's acceptance of $\text{Bin}(\lambda_iT^{\eta},\frac{x_i^{*}}{\lambda_i})$ customers of type $i$.
+However, different from \AlgRDLP's probabilistic allocation, we initially accept $y_i-\bar a n \gamma -1$ customers of type $i$, where $\gamma = \log_{1-\beta} \delta$.
 Subsequently, we implement a decreasing grace period for type $i$ customers until the end of the first interval.
 According to Theorem \ref{thm:FCFSnetwork}, this ensures the individual fairness metrics while accepting $z_i^{(1)} = \Theta(\log T)$ fewer customers of type $i$ compared to Algorithm \AlgRDLP.

 Starting from the second time segment $(k \geq 2)$, due to the probable rejection of the last few customers in segment $k-1$, an immediate acceptance of customers in segment $k$ is unfair.
 Thus, we introduce an increasing grace period, progressively shifting from rejection to acceptance.
-Notably, in segment $k-1$, as $z_i^{(k-1)}$ fewer customers of type $i$ are accepted compared to Algorithm \AlgRDLP, we compensate by accepting $z_i^{(k-1)}$ additional type $i$ customers in segment $k$.
-This is achieved by drawing $y_i \sim z_i^{(k-1)}+\text{Bin}(\lambda_iT^{\beta},\frac{x_i^{*}}{\lambda_i})$ and implementing an increasing grace period until the arrival of the $(y_i-\bar a n \gamma)^{\text{th}}$ customer of type $i$.
+Notably, in segment $k-1$, as $z_i^{(k-1)}$ fewer customers of type $i$ are accepted compared to Algorithm \AlgRDLP, we compensate by accepting $z_i^{(k-1)}$ additional type $i$ customers in segment $k$. { Here, $z_i^{(k)}$ are independently distributed for different $k$, but in segment $k$, we can use the realization of $z_i^{(k-1)}$ to draw} $y_i \sim z_i^{(k-1)}+\text{Bin}(\lambda_iT^{\eta},\frac{x_i^{*}}{\lambda_i})$ and implementing an increasing grace period until the arrival of the $(y_i-\bar a n \gamma)^{\text{th}}$ customer of type $i$.
 Subsequently, a decreasing grace period is applied until the conclusion of the time segment.

 Lastly, following the methodology introduced in Section \ref{subsec:classicalnrm}, as a resource approaches depletion, an additional decreasing grace period is introduced to conclude the algorithm.
 The details can be found in Algorithm \ref{alg:RDLPrevise}, and the intuition is illustrated in Figure \ref{fig:RDLP}.